Artistic Director

 Laura Frank, Alto, Recorders and Viola da Gamba

-MaryClare Martin, Alto and Harpsichord
+MaryClare Martin, Alto

 Nona has been with Madregalia and the Pastyme Consort for a while (2021ish?); other groups around Salinas, Santa Maria, and Yuma since 2009; and assorted semi-organized perpetrators of music for over 45 years (yikes).
 Originally from the Boston area, it started with singing by 2, violin at 3, and just went downhill from there - picking up and even making instruments with all the self-control of a deranged magpie.
 Naturally that resulted in a degree in music, which of course led to a day job as a microbiologist.
 Other groups include LivingRoom, Flight Crew, Strings Attached, Tanglewood Festival Chorus, Oriana Consort, Boston Scottish Fiddle Club, theater, TubaChristmas, and area symphonies.
 Tolerant and supportive parents be warned: this could happen to your offspring...